MagdalenaRosa/spring/README.md

 #TO DO:

 1. ✅ edit categories and products - done
-2. add login an logout
+2. ✅ conection to mysql database- done
-3. acces to data by login with proper account
+3. add login an logout - in progress
-4. ✅ conection to mysql database- done
+4. acces to data by login with proper account - in progress